bymayo/craft-strava-sync/README.md

 ## Configuration

 1. Go to `Settings -> Strava Sync` in Craft CMS.
-2. Create API Application on Strava - https://www.strava.com/settings/api (Ensuring the `Authorization Callback Domain` is the domain your going to be connecting from)
+2. Create an API Application on Strava - https://www.strava.com/settings/api (Ensuring the `Authorization Callback Domain` is the domain your going to be connecting from)
 3. Copy the `Client ID` and `Client Secret` and enter them in to the correct fields in the `Strava Sync` settings.
-4. Also set your `Login Redirect` and `Onboard Redirect` route / paths (See `Onboard` below for an explanation regarding `Onboard Redirect`).
+4. Also, set your `Login Redirect` and `Onboard Redirect` route / paths (See `Onboard` below for an explanation regarding `Onboard Redirect`).
 5. Hit save, and follow the templating instructions.

 You can also set plugin settings by creating a `strava-sync.php` file in your `config` folder.
-See the `config.php` for an example.
+See the `strava-sync-config.php` for an example.

 ## Templating